Lucas Notary

 • Verification of identity

-I am a Private Client Solicitor with over 11 years’ experience, specialising in Wills, Trusts and Probate.
-My legal background has equipped me with a wide range of skills which translate to my work as a notary, however my work as a solicitor is entirely separate from my notarial practice.
+Alongside my notarial practice, I am also a Private Client Solicitor with over 11 years’ experience, specialising in Wills, Trusts and Probate.
+My legal background provides a strong foundation for my work as a notary, however my employment as a solicitor is entirely separate from my notarial practice.

-Subject to availability, I am able to see clients during office hours at the St. Albans office of Debenhams Ottaway Solicitors, which is where I work.
-Alternatively, I can travel to see clients at their home or premises in all areas surrounding Hertford, which is where I live, as well as St. Albans and the rest of East and Central Hertfordshire.
+I can see clients during office hours at the St. Albans office of Debenhams Ottaway Solicitors, which is where I am based.
+I am also able travel to clients' homes or premises in all areas surrounding Hertford, which is where I live, as well as St. Albans and the rest of East and Central Hertfordshire.

 I can offer evening and weekend appointments, subject to my availability.